-The public comment period for the MTW Annual Plan began on August 30, 2021 and will conclude on September 30, 2021.
+The public comment period for the MTW Annual Plan began on August 30, 2021 and concluded on September 30, 2021.
 Extensive efforts will be made to make residents, tenants and the public aware of the availability of the Plan and comment period, including posting in the Daily Journal of Commerce, messages in our e-newsletters that reach thousands and flyers in buildings and common areas (where practical due to COVID-19 restrictions).
-The draft plan is publicly available on SHA's website (www.seattlehousing.org) or by requesting a copy (see Plan cover page).
-A public hearing will be held remotely via remote audio/video conferencing service on September 20, 2021 at 3:00 pm.
-Language interpretation and disability accommodations are made available by request.
-Results of the public hearing and comment period will be included in the final version of the MTW Plan.
+The draft plan was made publicly available on SHA's website (www.seattlehousing.org) or by requesting a hard copy.
+A public hearing was held remotely via remote audio/video conferencing service on September 20, 2021 at 3:00 pm.
+Language interpretation and disability accommodations were made available by request.
+Staff also met remotely with SHA's two resident advisory groups, the Joint Policy Advisory Committee and Senior Joint Policy Advisory Committee, at a combined meeting on September 14, 2021 to discuss the Plan activities and proposed updates.

-Staff will also meet remotely with SHA's two resident advisory groups, the Joint Policy Advisory Committee and Senior Joint Policy Advisory Committee, at a combined meeting on September 14, 2021 to discuss the Plan activities and proposed updates.
-Results of these meetings and processes will be taken into consideration in finalizing the MTW Plan.
-Documentation of this process will be presented to the Board of Commissioners at the October 4, 2021 Board Briefing and can be made available to HUD upon request.
+Results of these meetings and processes were taken into consideration in finalizing the MTW Plan.
+Documentation of this process was presented to the Board of Commissioners at the October 4, 2021 Board Briefing and can be made available to HUD upon request.